detunized/blog/content/posts/0024-go-telegram-bot-3.md

 cover_image: https://images.unsplash.com/photo-1527430253228-e93688616381
 ---

-[Last time]({{<ref "/posts/0023-go-telegram-bot-2.md">}}) I added SQLite to by bot and at the same time I moved the request processing into a goroutine.
+[Last time]({{<ref "/posts/0023-go-telegram-bot-2.md">}}) I added SQLite to my bot and at the same time I moved the request processing into a goroutine.
 Which means I introduced concurrent database access to my codebase.

 Normally one should think, then do.
 Though not ideal, it's also possible to do it the other way around when you use `git`.
-But it's important to not forget to think altogether.
+But it's important not to forget to think at some point.
 Like I almost did and almost moved on to pile on more bugs on top of what I just introduced.

 I remembered reading or watching something about SQLite the other day and they made it clear that I'd have to make sure not to access the database from multiple places at the same time.
 Go is made for concurrency, so I'm sure [go-sqlite3](https://github.com/mattn/go-sqlite3) I was using has it under control.
 Not exactly, as it turned out.